 Pitching to NPR?
 Our bureau chiefs share their process

 On NPR’s National Desk, four bureau chiefs edit news stories from around the country.
 They are Andrea DeLeon (Northeast), Russell Lewis (South), Ken Barcus (Midwest), and Jason DeRose (West).
-This is their outline of the process for pitching a story for a news magazine such as All Things Considered or Morning Edition – and getting the story done.
+This is their outline of the process for pitching a story to a news magazine such as All Things Considered or Morning Edition — and getting the story done.
 There will always be slight differences in how editors operate, but this is a good blueprint.

 And remember — the goal is always to get the most sound-rich, scene-rich story that fits the time allotted.
 Take the listener somewhere!

 1. The Pitch: A good pitch involves reporting, and having a thorough understanding of the style and sensibility of NPR newsmagazines.
 It is a 3-4 sentence treatment of the story.
 Think ‘Host Intro’.
 It should spark interest in the topic and explain the tension (conflict) in the story.
 The editor will want to know what the point of the story is.
 What’s at stake?
 What’s surprising?
 Make sure you know.
 The pitch should include a few people whom the reporter wants to speak with as well as a scene or two the reporter wants to record.
 The pitch should include a possible airdate and news peg.
 Email it to the bureau chief in your region.
 (See below for examples of successful pitches.)

 2. The Initial Conversation: This is a 5-10 minute conversation with the editor about elements of the piece, structure, length and a timeline for completion.
 Some editors will want to hear some of your tape before the writing even begins.
 Some editors will work with you to develop a “focus statement”: ONE sentence that describes your story.
 Make sure to ask your editor questions about their process in advance, so you’re clear on what to expect, production timeline, etc.